Skip to content

 override_msi_display_name

-When true, uses the display_name field instead of the MSI's ProductName for registry lookups.
+When true, uses the display_name field instead of the MSI ProductName for detection scripts.

 Behavior:

-• MSI with override_msi_display_name: false (default): Uses MSI ProductName (authoritative source)
+• false (default): Uses MSI ProductName (authoritative source)

-• MSI with override_msi_display_name: true: Uses display_name field (must be set)
+• true: Uses display_name field (must be set)

 • Non-MSI installers: Flag is ignored (a warning is logged if set)